 What is Imposter Syndrome?

-Even if they’re wildly successful and have evidence of their competence, they remain convinced that they do not deserve what they’ve achieved, and it was just a fluke or luck.
+Even if they’re wildly successful and have evidence of their competence, they remain convinced that they do not deserve what they’ve achieved and that it was just a fluke or luck.

 I’ve learned to take a step back and realize that the business was built on a proven framework.
-This release some of the “guilt” that comes with being successful.
+This allows me to release some of the misplaced “guilt” that comes with being successful!

-How to Defeat Imposter Syndrome
+How To Combat Imposter Syndrome

 1. Change Your Self-Perception